richard-warren/locomotionAnalysis/models/README.md

 - [ ] add isBlinking based on eye tracking confidence to analyzeSession?
 - [ ] housekeeping
   - [ ] figure out how to deal with different scoreThresh for new sessions // which analyses will potentially be affected by this, eg paw contacts, fixTracking...
+  - [ ] make sure getKinematicData works with new analysis... will we be using this in the new project at all?
   - [ ] get rid of redundant video files
+- [ ] documentation for creating training data
+- [ ] add lick amplitude?